Rustam-Z/python-programming/README.md

-# learning-area
-EightSoft Academy Learning Area
+# EightSoft Academy Learning Area Roadmaps

+Here you can find the necessary links provided in each post

+## 1. Start Learning Python Django